The registration for physicians, patients and caregivers is now open.

 The Virginia House and Senate have unanimously passed HB1251 and SB726, respectively, to expand Virginia’s medical cannabis oil program from the single qualifying condition of intractable epilepsy to any diagnosed condition.
 The legislation provides an affirmative defense for possession, and does not make possession legal.

 Governor Northam signed the identical Joint Commission on Healthcare bills HB1251 on 3/9/18 and SB726 on 4/9/18.
 He added an emergency clause to the bills during the legislative process allowing immediate enactment with his signature.
-First, this expands the affirmative defense for possession to all patients with written certifications.
-Second, it will expand access to Virginia's regulated medical cannabis program once it becomes operational.
+First, this expands the affirmative defense for possession to all patients.
+Second, it will expand access to Virginia’s regulated medical cannabis program once it becomes operational (scheduled for late 2109).

 What’s affirmative defense?